 The maid that appears on top of the shoggoth, like the maids that appear in episode 11 at 12:00, is based on an illustration on page 271 of volume 6 of the "Haiyore!
 Nyaruko-san" light novel.
 Image for reference:

-On a related note, the the maid that appears here is based on Tekeri, the main character of "Uchi no Meido ha Futeikei" (うちのメイドは不定形), or "My Maid is an Amorphous Blob", a Cthulhu Mythos inspired light novel written by Shizukawa Tassou (静川龍宗) and published in 2010.
+On a related note, the maid that appears here is based on Tekeri, the main character of "Uchi no Meido ha Futeikei" (うちのメイドは不定形), "My Maid is Amorphous", a Cthulhu Mythos inspired light novel written by Shizukawa Tassou (静川龍宗) and published in 2010.
 Images for reference:

-「どう、これ！ すごいでしょ！ 『テケリ』だよ！ 地球の日本、それも蜷川区でしか配信されない伝説のモンスターなんだよ！」To explain, in "Uchi no Meido ha Futeikei", Tekeri is a shoggoth from the Cthulhu Mythos, a creature described to be "a shapeless congeries of protoplasmic bubbles", which is why she is described as amorphous (不定形 futeikei) in the title.
-Her name is based on "Tekeli-li", a phrase Shoggoths are known to endlessly repeat in the Cthulhu Mythos.
+「どう、これ！ すごいでしょ！ 『テケリ』だよ！ 地球の日本、それも蜷川区でしか配信されない伝説のモンスターなんだよ！」To explain, in "Uchi no Meido ha Futeikei", Tekeri is a shoggoth from the Cthulhu Mythos.
+In "At the Mountains of Madness", a story written by H. P. Lovecraft and first published in 1931, a shoggoth is described to be "a shapeless congeries of protoplasmic bubbles".
+This is why Tekeri is described as "futeikei" (不定形), "amorphous", in the title.
+Her name is based on "Tekeli-li", a phrase shoggoths are known to endlessly repeat in the Cthulhu Mythos.
 Ninagawa Ward (蜷川区 Ninagawa-ku) is the name of the fictional city that is the setting of this light novel.

 "What do you think of this!
 Isn't it amazing!
-It's "Tekeri"!
-It's the legendary monster that isn't sold anywhere except in the Ninagawa Ward of Japan on Earth!
+It's 'Tekeri'!
+It's a legendary monster that isn't sold anywhere except in the Ninagawa Ward of Japan on Earth!"